Skip to main content

 Next circles:

-Bring your Smashbook, cards, watercolor paper, washi tape, gluestick, card making and soul collage materials, scissors, favorite colors and mark making tools, Red ribbon or Thread
+Bring your Smashbook, cards, watercolor paper, colored pencils, watercolor, washi tape, gluestick, card making / soul collage materials, scissors, favorite colors and mark making tools, Red Ribbon or Thread

 Classes